srid/the-actualism-way/README.md

   - [ ] Did I miss any keypoints?
 Address them.
 - [ ] Add links to the AFT website wherever appropriate
 - [ ] ... anything else?

+### Stretch goals

+- [ ] Write a better outline renderer
+  - OmniOutliner has a few problems
+    - In-document links navigation is not clear enough
+    - No mobile-friendly view